-I don’t know if police officers are, on average, more racially prejudiced than the rest of us.
-I don’t have the data to say whether they are or aren’t.
+I don’t know whether police officers are, on average, more racially prejudiced than the rest of us.
 But that’s not critical in proving the existence of institutional racism in law enforcement.
 Cops are human beings; thus, they are influenced by institutional racism.
 The reason why institutional racism is more dangerous in the context of law enforcement, and why you often hear the two discussed together, is simple: cops have guns.
 The consequences of their biases can be deadly.

 What makes institutional racism so hard to fight is the fact that so many people deny its existence.
 I read a book a year or so ago entitled Blindspot: Hidden Biases in Good People.
 The title does a nice job of getting the point across; in a nutshell, Blindspot is a study of institutional racism and all its subtleties.
 What it did for me, though, was help me understand my role in perpetuating prejudice and what I have to do to fight it.
 A common reference point within the book is Harvard’s Project Implicit test, which diagnoses your degree of underlying bias.
 The approach is creative and fascinating; you can take it yourself here.

 My result was something along the lines of “Moderate Bias;” I don’t remember the exact phrasing.
-That surprised me at first, but not once I stopped to think about it.
+That surprised me at first, but made sense once I stopped to think about it.
 I grew up in Seattle, a largely white city; lived in a largely white neighborhood; and went to an elementary school where the only students of color were either half-Asian or half-black (the other half being white).
-Considering this, it would be a bit strange if I didn’t have any semblance of inherent racial prejudice.
-After all, racism is all about familiarity.
-We’re comfortable with what we know, and apprehensive about what we don’t.
+Considering this, it would have been a bit strange if I didn’t have any subconscious racial prejudice.
+Racism is all about familiarity.
+We’re comfortable with what we know, and instinctively apprehensive with what we don’t.

 I took this test as part of a racism discussion group back in my freshman year.
 When we met to discuss the test, my fellow members were horrified and disgusted by their results.
 I wasn’t.
 By no means was I proud to discover that I’m a little bit racist — indeed, I was disappointed — but I see my “Moderate Bias” diagnosis as a call to action rather than something to frown about.

-I challenge you, dear readers, to recognize the inner racist.
-Once you do that, you can make a conscious effort to resist any of those subconscious motivations.
-You can’t fight an enemy if you deny its existence.
+I challenge you to acknowledge your implicit racial biases.
+Only after you do that can you make a conscious effort to stamp them out.
+You can’t fight something if you deny its existence.
 The next step is to help others do the same.
-Once everybody confronts their hidden biases — that’s when we start making real strides towards eliminating institutional racism everywhere.
+Once everybody confronts their hidden biases will we start making real strides towards eliminating institutional racism everywhere.